'Glimmer'

 -

-Family support: We plan to set up a local support group for new parents/carers - a reflective space focused on parental wellbeing and evidence-based attachment and nurtured parenting approaches.
+Family support: Following completion of the Nurture Neuroscience Practitioner Certification, we aim to set up neuroscience-informed consultations, workshops, and support groups for parents/carers of early years children (0-3) - providing a reflective space to prioritise parental wellbeing, and evidence-based attachment and nurtured parenting approaches.

 -

-Sibling events: We run talks and workshops for siblings of children with additional needs.
+Sibling events: We run talks and workshops for siblings of children with additional needs, and have assisted with sibling group sessions and events through Super Siblings.

 -